-ANNEX II

-COMMON-AREAS OF NON-COMPLIANCE
+ANNEX II - COMMON AREAS OF NON-COMPLIANCE

-The following are some common areas of non-compliance with the Futures Industry Act 1993 and the Futures Industry Regulations 1995, MDELS KLOFFE, COMMEX Business Rules and Circulars which the Compliance Officer should focus and give due consideration.
+The following are some common areas of non-compliance with the Futures Industry Act 1993 and the Futures Industry Regulations 1995, MDCH, KLOFFE, COMMEX Business Rules and Circulars which the Compliance Officer should focus and give due consideration/

-A. Futures Industry Act 1993 (FIA) and Futures Industry Regulations 1995 (FIR):
+A. Futures Industry Act 1993(FIA) and Futures Industry Regulations 1995 (FIR):

-- 1. Floor representatives not licensed as FBR were receiving orders from clients.

-Refer section 18(1)(b) - 2.
-Contract notes not sent promptly to the client.
-Refer section 49(1) and FIR 13(1) - 3.
-The clients' segregated bank account not designated as 'Clients' segregated' and the clients deposits are not banked into a clients' segregated account within T+1.

-Refer section 52A(1) - 4.
-No written instruction from clients requesting for withdrawals.
-Refer section 52A(3)(a) - 5.
-Clients' monies are invested other than in licensed banks Refer section 52A(3)(d) and 52A(5)(a) - 6.
-No records kept as regard clients' deposits and withdrawals.
-Refer section 52A(8)(b) - 7.
-Clients not furnished with relevant documents.
-Refer section 53 and FIR 15 - 8.
-Order tickets not containing the minimum information such as client name, client code, contract details, and no indication of the name of the FBR by whom clients' orders were received and by whom it was carried out.
-Furthermore, there is no time stamp on the order tickets.

-Refer section 54(8) and FIR 12(2)

-B. MDCH Business Rules
+1. Floor representatives not licenses as FBR were receiving orders from clients.
+Refer section 18(1)(b) 2.
+Contract notes not sent promptly to the clier Refer section 49(1) and FIR 13(1) 3.
+The clients' segregated bank account not designated as 'Clients' segregated' and the client deposits are not banked into a clients' segregated account within T+1 Refer section 52A(1) 4.
+No written instruction from clients requesting for withdrawals Refer section 52A(3)(a) 5.
+Clients' monies are invested other than in licensed bank Refer section 52A(3)(d) and 52A(5)(a) 6.
+No records kept as regard clients' deposits and withdrawal Refer section 52A(8)(b) 7.
+Clients not furnished with relevant document Refer section 53 and FIR 15 8.
+Order tickets not containing the minimum information such as client name, client code contract details, and no indication of the name of the FBR by whom clients' orders wer received and by whom it was carried out.
+Furthermore, there is not time stamp on the order tickets.
+Refer section 54(8) and FIR12(2) ₿.
+MDCH Business Rules Failure to maintain Adjusted Net Capital at the higher of: Failure to notify MDCH immediately when: i.
+Its Adjusted Net Capital is reduced below the minimum level prescribed under the Rules 208(a); and/or ii. the Member fails to meet any other financial requirements, which may from time to time be stipulated by MDCI